-For shorter distances and Komuter trains, you can buy your train tickets from the railway station on the day of travel.
+For shorter distances on the Komuter trains, you can buy your train tickets from the railway station on the day of travel.

 For longer distances on KTM ETS and Intercity / Shuttle services, you can pre-book your tickets either at a Malaysian Railway Station, or online from the KTM website or online ticketing agent (only available for the SRT International Express train 35 / 36 through a ticketing agent).

 There are a number of good quality places to stay in town, some quite close to the railway station (the Seri Malaysia Hotel is just across the road from the main entrance).